GoogleCloudPlatform/document-ai-samples/web-app-demo/CONTRIBUTING.md

 3. If your proposed change is accepted, and you haven't already done so, sign a Contributor License Agreement (see details above).
 4. Fork this repo, develop and test your code changes.
-Tests are required for all modules.
+Tests are required for all components.
 5. Ensure that your code adheres to the existing style.
 6. Ensure that your code has an appropriate set of unit tests which all pass.
 7. Submit a pull request.

-### Adding a New Module
+### Adding a New Component

-To add a module to the existing application make sure you're in the component directory.
+To add a component to the existing application make sure you're in the component directory.

 ```bash
 cd Frontend/src/app/components